Dosage Form: tablet, film coated

 Dual Blockade of the Renin-Angiotensin System (RAS)

-Do not co-administer aliskiren with Olmesartan Medoxomil in patients with diabetes [see Contraindications (4)].
-Avoid use of aliskiren with Olmesartan Medoxomil in patients with renal impairment (GFR <60 ml/min).
+Do not co-administer aliskiren with Olmesartan Medoxomil tablet in patients with diabetes [see CONTRAINDICATIONS (4)].
+Avoid use of aliskiren with Olmesartan Medoxomil tablets in patients with renal impairment (GFR <60 ml/min).

 Increases in serum lithium concentrations and lithium toxicity have been reported during concomitant administration of lithium with angiotensin II receptor antagonists, including Olmesartan Medoxomil.
 Monitor serum lithium levels during concomitant use.